serialport/website/docs/api-stream.md

 ```js
 serialport.close(callback?: error => {}): void
 ```
 Closes an open connection.
-If there are in progress writes when the port is closed the writes will error.
+If there are in-progress writes when the port is closed the writes will error.

 Arguments:
 - `callback?: (error => {}: void) Called once a connection is closed.